Ireland’s air quality currently is good, relative to other European Union (EU) Member States, but maintaining this standard is a growing challenge.

 Remember:

-- If you sell bituminous ('smoky') coal in Limerick City or surrounding suburbs, you are committing an offence and could be fined up to €5,000.
+- If you sell bituminous ('smoky') coal anywhere in Limerick City or County Limerick, you are committing an offence and could be fined up to €5,000.
 You are also contributing to the creation of an environmental and health hazard in your city.

-- If you distribute bags of bituminous ('smoky') coal in Limerick City or surrounding suburbs, you are committing an offence and could be fined up to €5,000.
+- If you distribute bags of bituminous ('smoky') coal, you are committing an offence and could be fined up to €5,000.

 EEA: Air Quality in Europe Report 2014